-As of December 31, 2022, we employed 56 full-time staff onshore.
-Through AASML, our 50%-owned joint venture ship manager, and Thome Ship Management, our third-party technical manager, approximately 935 seafarers serve our fleet, including 471 officers and cadets and 464 crew.
+As of December 31, 2023, we employed 56 full-time staff onshore.
+Through AASML, our 50%-owned joint venture ship manager, approximately 778 seafarers serve our fleet, including 412 officers and cadets and 366 crew.

 Commercial management is provided directly by our in-house chartering and commercial team.